ManyTinyThings/ManyTinyThingsWeb/entropy.markdown

 It's quite hard, and they keep wanting to escape!
 Notice how, if you don't touch anything, they tend to spread out so that about half is on the left side and half on the right.

 Don't agree?
 It's more obvious when there are more particles.
-You can add even more by holding down _c_ on the keyboard and clicking.

 <script>
     var halfRegionMoreSim = createSimulation({